 - Provides instruction to participants and caregivers regarding dietary regimens and nutritional requirements.

-- Participates in the development and implementation of PORI’s Quality Assessment and Performance Improvement Plan for nutrition services.
+- Participates in the development and implementation of PACE-RI’s Quality Assessment and Performance Improvement Plan for nutrition services.

 - Maintains current diet list for dietary staff and makes changes and additions when needed.

 - Participates in periodic assessments and coordinating of 24 –hour care delivery.

 - Performs other duties/projects and participates on other committees as requested by supervisor.